natecard/portfolio-site/public/lib/introduction.md

 ## Introduction

-This is a simple landing page for the personal part of my website.
+This is the introduction for the personal part of my website.
 Here you'll find my thoughts and experiences on various topics likely primarily related to software development, technology, entrepreneurship.

 ## What to Expect